-It is a good practice to tow the sonar parallel to the contours in areas characterized by relatively low gradients.
-However, when surveying in terrain with steep walls or submarine canyons, higher quality data are achieved by "flying" the towfish in a downslope direction to avoid the effect of achieving no acoustic return from the deep-side channel since the signal propagation will never reach the seabed to elicit a return echo.
+It is good practice to tow the sonar parallel to the contours in areas characterized by relatively low gradients.
+However, when surveying in terrain with steep walls or submarine canyons, higher quality data are achieved by "flying" the towfish in a downslope direction to avoid the effect of achieving no acoustic return from the deep-side channel where the signal propagation may not reach the seafloor to elicit a return echo.